Here is a list of common questions and answers related to applying and selecting makeup. that I’ve compiled from my readers over the years.

-If you want to skip the primer and go straight to foundation, then you can just apply two coats of your liquid foundation to build coverage and help your foundation last longer.
+If you have smooth skin and want to skip the primer and go straight to foundation, you can try to apply two coats of liquid foundation to build coverage and then set it with powder.
+This will help your foundation last a little longer.

 An exception is if you want to use your foundation as a lip or eye primer.
-Foundation can actually work very well as an eye shadow primer.
-While you can use the foundation alone as an eye shadow base to help your shadow last longer, Cara of the popular beauty blog Maskara.com uses it as part of a recipe to create her own DIY eye shadow primer.
+Foundations can actually work very well as an eye shadow primer because the skin on these areas are usually less oil-prone.

 There are mixed opinions among beauty experts as to whether foundation primer is actually necessary or not.
 When considering whether you should use a foundation primer or not, consider how long-lasting your current foundation is.
 If you find that you cannot go a full day without having to touch it up where it wears off, then it is a good idea to try a primer and see how you like it.

 Color-correcting primers also offer a great way to help make your skin look brighter or eliminate redness without adding an extra step to your beauty routine.
 They also advise using your foundation primer on your eyelids to help your shadow last longer.

 It is important to choose a primer that is compatible with your foundation, though.
 If you wear a water-based foundation, then stick with a water-based primer.
 However, if your foundation is silicone-based, which many popular ones are today, then go with a silicone-based primer.

 While there are mineral powder concealers that you can use along with mineral foundation, liquid concealer can also be used with mineral powder foundation.